Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 Signs of Potential Reversal

-- There is active nerve regeneration supported by a healthy lifestyle and treatment plan.
+Reversal is more likely if the neuropathy is caught early, the underlying cause is addressed promptly, and there is active nerve regeneration supported by a healthy lifestyle and treatment plan.

-Signs That Nerves May Be Healing:
+Signs That Your Nerves May Be Healing

 Key Approaches for Reversing Neuropathy